Avaiga/taipy-doc/docs/manuals/new-user-manual/task-orchestration/hello-world.md

-This section aims to build a *Hello world* example to show how to quickly configure, create and submit a scenario.
+This section aims to build a *Hello world* example for task orchestration.
+It shows how to quickly configure, create and submit a scenario.
 The following picture represents the scenario execution graph made of two data nodes (blue boxes) and one task (orange box).

 ![hello world example](img/hello-world/hello-world.svg){width=75%}